Cornwall ready to make rugby league debut

 So how did this rugby union mad county end up having a professional rugby league side?

-Cornwall have taken the place of Ottawa Aces - a planned rugby league side in the same mould as the now defunct Toronto Wolfpack that made it all the way to the Super League before the Covid-19 pandemic ended their dreams.
+Cornwall have taken the place of Ottawa Aces - a planned rugby league side in the same mould as the Toronto Wolfpack side that made it all the way to the Super League before the Covid-19 pandemic ended their dreams.

 They are backed by Eric Perez - one of the founders of the Toronto club - with the aim of building on the rugby community already in Cornwall.